Do I Have to Pay Alimony if My Ex is Living with Someone?

 For example, California views that the recipient’s need for support has been reduced once he or she starts cohabiting.
 It is important to understand that there can be various reasons why your ex is now living with someone.
 One of the top reasons for cohabitation is the rising costs of rent in California and that it has one of the highest rental prices in the country.
 This is a consideration and a possible defense for cohabitation.

 In the end, the judge in the family court will make a decision based on current law.
 In the state of California, the law states that alimony will be paid until the spouse receiving alimony gets married or until a pre-determined timeframe.
 Cohabitation may or may not affect alimony if the spouse receiving alimony can demonstrate she or he still needs the alimony.
-However, with an excellent legal strategy, you might be able to get a reduction of the alimony.
+However, with a competent family law attorney, you might be able to get a reduction of the alimony.

 Do You Need an Attorney?